What is new in Luxembourg?

 Guaranteed delivery and status

-What steps do you need to take to comply with this mandate?
+What steps do you need to take to comply with the Luxembourg e-invoicing mandate?

 You will need to contact a service provider that enables Peppol access.
-If you are already using our ViaAdValvas services for Peppol for other regions, then you are settled.
+If you are already using our Axway eInvoicing services (previously ViaAdValvas) for Peppol for other regions, then you are settled.

 Finally, you need to verify your transaction quality.
-The ViaAdValvas platform automatically validates the invoice against business rules.
-But you have to check for buyer specific requirements such as the presence of specific references or annexes.
-Remember you will not be able to combine multiple purchase orders or deliveries in a same invoice, so your billing parameters could need a check.
+Axway eInvoicing automatically validates the invoice against business rules, but remember to check for buyer specific requirements, such as the presence of specific references or annexes.

-ViaAdValvas also allows for test-documents to be exchanged, using specific addresses monitored by CTIE in Luxemburg.
+Axway eInvoicing also allows the exchange of test documents using specific addresses monitored by CTIE in Luxembourg.